Cable & Braided Sleeving Solutions

 The versatility of cable sleeving in cable management is mostly attributable to the availability of different materials for varying applications.
 Here’s a short overview of what materials should be used for each environment:

-- PET: PET sleeving is by far the most popular.
-Just a general purpose sleeving.
+- PET sleeving is by far the most popular: a general purpose sleeving.

-- Nylon: Nylon is typically used to make abrasion resistant sleeving.
-As an added bonus, Nylon is naturally resistant to oils, chemicals, solvents, and UV rays.
+- Nylon is typically used to make abrasion resistant sleeving.
+As an added bonus, it is naturally resistant to oils, chemicals, solvents, and UV rays.
 Locomotive, automotive, and mining are typical applications.

 - Fiberglass sleeving is used almost exclusively for high heat applications such as welding, manufacturing, and industrial.

-- Nomex sleevbings, such as Roundit 2000, is great for applications such as racing, military, fire rescue, and others that have a risk of sudden flames.
+- Nomex sleevings, such as Roundit 2000, is great for applications such as racing, military, fire rescue, and others that have a risk of sudden flames.